tuanducdesign/portfolio/content/posts/vanilla-dark-mode.md

 });
 ```

-Here we are listening for change event of the CSS `prefers-color-scheme` media query, then we check if the event matches (which means user's system preference is on the dark mode), if it is then change our site's theme `dark`.
+Here we are listening for change event of the CSS `prefers-color-scheme` media query, then we check if the event matches (which means user's system preference is on the dark mode), then change our site's theme to `dark`.

 To test this, you can change the system preference of your device and make sure that your site will also follow whatever the system preference that you chose.